Use a SIM card from your network provider

-Post-paid plans renew monthly.
+Post-paid plans are renewed monthly.
 To deactivate a post-paid plan:

 - Go to Settings > Mobile Data.

-- Tap the name of your operator and choose not to renew your plan.
+- Tap the name of your network provider and choose not to renew your plan.

-If a message says that the account type isn't supported or if you got a SIM from your operator and you don't see a View Account button, call your operator and ask them to deactivate your account.
+If a message says that the account type isn't supported, or if you got a SIM from your network provider and you can't see a View Account button, call your network provider and ask them to deactivate your account.